WalkingDisaster/dotnet-hashalgorithm-parallel-tester/README.md

 Pretty much does what it says.

-Here's an example from my run results
+Here's an example from my run results.
+The "Gen{n}" columns represent the number of times that garbage collection ocurred in that generation for the test.

 | Name                | TotalTimeInMilliseconds | IterationsRun | AverageMillisecondsPerRun | Gen0 | Gen1 | Gen2 |
 | ------------------- | ----------------------- | ------------- | ------------------------- | ---- | ---- | ---- |